EthicalML/awesome-artificial-intelligence-guidelines/README.md

 * [Practical Data Ethics](https://ethics.fast.ai/) - Free course by Rachel Thomas from the University of San Francisco Data Institute (via fast.ai) that covers disinformation, bias and fairness, foundations of ethics, privacy and surveillance, algorithmic colonialism
 * [Bias and Discrimination in AI](https://www.edx.org/course/bias-and-discrimination-in-ai) - Free course by the University of Montreal and IVADO (via edX) about the discriminatory effects of algorithmic decision-making and responsible machine learning (institutional and technical strategies to identify and address bias).
 * [Intro to AI ethics](https://www.kaggle.com/learn/intro-to-ai-ethics) - Free course by Kaggle introducing the base concepts of ethics in AI and how to mitigate related problems.
+* [Introduction to AI Safety, Ethics, and Society](https://www.aisafetybook.com/) - Developed by Dan Hendrycks, director of the [Center for AI Safety](https://www.safe.ai/), this free online textbook aims to provide an accessible introduction to students, practitioners and others looking to better understand issues pertaining to AI Safety and Ethics.
+Apart from online reading, this book is available as a PDF [here](https://www.aisafetybook.com/download) and also as a free virtual course [here](https://www.aisafetybook.com/virtual-course).

 ## Research and Industry Newsletters